bdesham/clj-plist/README.md

 This is a Clojure library to parse the Property List (.plist) files that are ubiquitous on Mac OS X.

+⚠️ **Notice:** This project is no longer maintained.
+It may have severe security or compatibility problems.
+Use it at your own risk!

 ## Installation

 Add the following to the dependency list in your `project.clj`: